 Be prepared to replace all the wires that are routed across the engine.
 They include the air temperature sensor, A/C, coolant temperature sensor, cold start injectors and thermotime sensor leads.
 Pictured below is the rebuilt A/C and coolant temperature harness.

-Below are the refurbished fuel and cold start injectors from Linder Technical Services.
-They arrive sealed in plastic with new seals and hoses.
+Pictured below are the refurbished fuel and cold start injectors from Linder Technical Services.
+They arrived sealed in plastic with new seals and hoses.

 A MSD EFI Injector connector was trial fitted to a refurbished injector and immediately there was a problem.
 As pictured below, (blue arrow) the mounting bracket prevented the connector from fully seating on the injector.

+Photograph below.
 It got worse.
-The injector would plug into the cold start injector opening, but not in the regulator injector.
-As the photograph below indicated, the regular injector opening was slightly smaller than the cold start injector opening. (blue arrows).
+The new injector connector would plug into the cold start injector opening, (yellow arrow) but not in the regulator injector. (green arrow) A closer examination revealed that the regular injector opening was slightly smaller than the cold start injector opening.

 The connectors would have to be modified.
-First cut off the part of the connector that holds the spring clip.
+In the photograph below, I cut off the part of the connector that holds the spring clip.

 I used a rotary tool to remove material from the center plug until it fits in the injector.
 Be patient, material is removed a small amount at a time with trial fittings to the injector after each removal.
-(In the picture below the shoulder of the plug has been removed for illustration purposes only).
+In the picture below (yellow arrow) the shoulder of the plug has been removed for illustration purposes only.

-As the arrow indicates, the connection is now perfect.
+As the red arrow in the photograph below indicates, the connection is now perfect.
 Only eleven more to go.

 First, push the wire through the rear seal of the connector and strip a small section of the wire's insulation.
 Using the proper tool, crimp the wire to the connector.
 A pair of pliers can be used as an substitute.

-Using a device to hold the wire, solder the connection.
+Using a device to hold the wire, (red arrow photograph below) solder the connection.
 Place the wire at an angle as the photograph indicates, so solder will not migrate into the connecter.

-Push the watertight real seal of the connector (red arrow) flush into the connector.
+Push the watertight real seal of the connector (yellow arrow photograph below) flush into the connector.